mrgsolve/gallery/population/bootstrap.md

 **NOTE** mrgsolve has some functions to help you deal with output that is in this `NONMEM` type format; for `OMEGA`, it is expecting `OMEGA11`, then `OMEGA21` then `OMEGA22` then `OMEGA31` etc. Below, find some functions to go into this data frame to make R matrices that you can pass to the model.

 I know that PsN can return these data in a different order.
 I don't know enough about how it is structured to write something that will always handle properly and in a convenient way.
 So there if you're using PsN, there is a chance you will have to code some of this by hand.
-If that is a case, I'm looking for a PsN-using collaborator who could help us understand / predict the output so we could automate in this case.
+If that is a case, I'm looking for a PsN-using collaborator who could help us understand / predict the output so we could automate.

 Helper functions for matrices
 =============================